Importing, Previewing & Exporting

 - Changing a parameter will clear the lime green preview.
 However, if you return to the same parameters, the lime green preview will return.
 Disabling “Enable Parameters” will fully clear these cached previews.

-Manual Render
+Manual Render Preview

 If you have a long piece of footage, isolating render points plays a more pivotal role since caching the whole video can be a waste of local memory resources and take a significant amount of time.

-This is where our handy Mark In (I) and Mark Out (O) points will prove most useful.
+This is where Mark In (I) and Mark Out (O) points will prove most useful.
 Here you can isolate a very specific region on the timeline to render a preview.
-If this is short enough, you can even change the “Preview” render range to “In to Out” to encompass the full selected render region.
+If this is short enough, you can change the “Preview” render range to “In to Out” to encompass the full selected render region.

 In this example, with the Preview set to “Render In → Out”, this is now isolated to the region of interest that’s established with the Mark In and Out points.

-With this designated render area, just above the preview, there is a little status popup that shows the animated spinning wheel icon, gives the Processing status, provides the remaining time estimate and displays how many frames per second the task is rendering.
-This small preview can give the user some valuable insight on the AI model results without having to preview the entire video.
+With this designated render area (just above the preview) there is a little status popup that shows the following: animated spinning wheel icon, processing status, remaining time estimate and number of FPS of the task rendering.

 If you want to stop the Preview from continuing, you can double press the spacebar.
-Additionally, you can fully remove it by going to the Preview Queue and clicking the three dots to reveal a small menu where you can “Remove from queue”.
-Additionally, cached previews can be removed from here.
+Additionally, you can fully remove it by going to the Preview Queue.

 Notice, when complete (with the solid lime green line), only the region of interest is rendered for preview.
 You can playback within this section and it will loop.